Harry Styles, Chris Pine Spit Drama

-On Sept.
-5, a video went viral online in which some say it looked like Styles allegedly spit on his costar at a film screening.
+In September 2022, the movie's cast reunited in Italy at the annual movie event to promote their new thriller, which premiered on Sept.
+23. Shortly after, a video went viral online in which some say it looked like Styles spit on his costar at a film screening.
 One Twitter user fueled the speculation with a slo-mo GIF from the video in a tweet that reads, "He 100% spit on Chris Pine."
 Others chimed in with their own interpretations of what they think took place — including a tweet that noted Pine might've just been looking for his sunglasses after a round of applause — but Wilde denies that anything repugnant took place.

 On Sept.
-21, the "Don't Worry Darling" director stopped by "The Late Show With Stephen Colbert" to address the controversy surrounding her film.
+21 2022, director Olivia Wilde stopped by "The Late Show With Stephen Colbert" to address the controversy surrounding her film.
 "Did Harry Styles spit on Chris Pine?
 Why or why not?
 Support your answer," the late-night talk-show host jokingly asked Wilde.
 To which she said, "He did not, but I think it's a perfect example of like, people will look for drama anywhere they can.
 Harry did not spit on Chris, in fact."
 With a laugh, Colbert replied, "We shall see."

-For the past few months, "Don't Worry Darling" has been embroiled in controversy with rumors about everything from an alleged pay disparity to behind-the-scenes drama over the casting of Styles's character, Jack.
+In the months leading up to "Don't Worry Darling"'s premiere, the film was embroiled in controversy with rumors about everything from an alleged pay disparity to behind-the-scenes drama over the casting of Styles's character, Jack.
 The role was originally given to Shia LaBeouf, but Variety reported that Wilde fired him, with Warner Bros. citing a "scheduling conflict."
 The actor later came forward to deny the claim and claimed to the outlet, via email, that he "quit the film due to lack of rehearsal time."
 Wilde has also repeatedly addressed her decision to fire LaBeouf, both in Vanity Fair's October issue and again during her appearance on "The Late Show."